henriqueleng/shite/README.md

 ### TODO
 [ ] Improve style.css and general style
 [ ] Full navigation bar links on blog files
+[ ] Make it works with distant folders

 ### Contact
 Please send me patches, suggestions and any other things to:
 <henriqueleng@openmailbox.org>